html-validate/html-validate/docs/index.md

 Neither `.html` files or component fragments need to be a complete document (e.g. doctype is not required).

+Transformed sources can also be postprocessed to handle data-bindings from different frameworks, e.g. `:id` will still be understood the same way `id` would.

 **Learn more about [transforming sources](usage/transformers.html).**

 ### Offline